tati-micheletti/NWT/README.md

 This repository is dedicated to the NWT integrated project.

-Please run the script _sourceFEE.R_ to run the analysis for the following manuscript:
+Please run the script _!sourceScript.R_ to run the analysis for the following manuscript:

-_Micheletti et al., in review.
-Teasing apart the pathways of climate change effects on boreal landbird distributions in Northwestern Canada using SpaDES.
-Frontier in Ecology and Evolution._
+_Micheletti, Tatiane, Samuel Haché, Frances E C Stewart, Alex M Chubaty, Ceres Barros, Erin M Bayne, Steven G Cumming, et al. 2023.
+“Will This Umbrella Leak?
+A Caribou Umbrella Index for Boreal Bird Conservation.”
+ Conservation Science and Practice in press._

 Data will be downloaded, unzipped and placed in the paths determined in the first script.
 Please note that a very large amount of data needs to be downloaded in this process.
 Also, there are proprietary data that might need data sharing agreement.
 These data will fail when trying to download if you don't have access to it.